maikupero/fatpad/readme.md

 --------------------------  In this practice pad:  ----------------------------
 -------------------------------------------------------------------------------

-    This is where I began my journey on July 20th, 2021, and the place I dump all things coding related.
+    This is where I began learning on July 20th, 2021, and the place I dump all things coding related.

     You can find:
     • All my algorithm and coding practice in /practice: